Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

         - [ 7.
 Different interest](#7-different-interest--math-dinosaurier-solar-system-natur-and-minekraft)
 - [3.Uppgifter Info](#3-uppgifter-info)

-# 1. General Projektplan :
+# 1. General Project :

 For develop the project I used the waterfall method for clear up the general idea and be able to develop a diagram for what will be included on the project and how I plan to develop it.

 ### Metoder för utveckla projektet:

 ![](img/waterfallmetod.png)

 ### Phase 1: Planning

 On the first phase of the project have tried to do an analysis of what are the requirements for a digital project.
-The different options to develop a project using for example photos, videos, animation , sound or text for exempel.
+The different options to develop a project using for example photos, videos, animation , sound or text for example.
-On that stage I realized that was important for me to have first and  idea to work for and after trying to find which method for production I should use to express myself.
+On that stage I realized that was important for me to have first and  idea to work for, and after trying to find which method for production I should use to express myself.

 As we don't have any parameters of what topic we should use as the main idea , and we can choose what  better suit for us to develop in the project, I decided to make it a little more personal.
 That way has and adds  value to me.
 I thought that I could try to make the effort to transmit something that is important and near for me, as is having your child diagnosed with Autism.